Jacinda-Chen/salary-prediction/README.md

   - Ridge and Lasso Regression
   - Random Forest Regressor
 - Used SHAP to explain model behavior and feature contributions
-- Used K-Means clustering to see how the data naturally groups
+- Used K-Means clustering to see how the data naturally groups with PCA visualization
 - Analyzed potential fairness issues, including gender impact on predictions

 ---